1.1. This University Standard governs the use and parking of Motorized and Non-motorized Vehicles on Oregon State University (“university”) property.

 5.7.7.
 University appeal authority and decision.

 a.
-The following individuals have the authority to decide written appeals for the university under this section 5.7:
+The following individuals have the authority to decide written appeals for the university under Section 5.7:

 i.
-For the Corvallis campus, the university Transportation Services Director or designee.
+For the Corvallis campus, the Transportation Services Director or their designee.

 d.
 The final written order may affirm, reverse, or modify the decision or action at issue in whole or in part.

 5.7.8.
 Judicial Review.
-Judicial review of a university action under this standard is available pursuant to the pertinent provisions of ORS Chapter 34.
+Judicial review of a university action under this University Standard is available pursuant to the pertinent provisions of ORS Chapter 34.